 One particular summer, I was trolling the internet when it was actually becoming a thing, (yes, I’m dating myself here) and I saw a recommendation for a book about Nihon.
 Whoever said books weren’t dangerous lied because I fell irrevocably in love with a country 7,000 miles away from the Windy City.

-Now that I ponder it, I was always a third culture kid brought up in the United States.
+In a nutshell, I’m a third culture kid brought up in the United States.
 My mom was born and raised in Jalisco, Mexico, my grandparents were from Italy, and every colorful word I learned in Spanish and Italian was thanks to the influences around me. 😉

 Alas, the beginning of my expat journey started on a small island, 300 miles off the coast of mainland Japan once known as the Ryukyu Kingdom.
 Although not mainland Japan, I had the opportunity to travel around the Land of the Rising Sun and dive headlong into the world I desperately wanted to be a part of for so long.